Zheondre/Spread/README.md

 * faster healing
 * transport the hurt

-police
+Police:
-* will shoot at zombies, can call for back up
+* will shoot at zombies, can call for back up, eat donuts

 Debug class: